raymondworkshop/raymondworkshop.github.io/_posts/learning/2022-03-11-how-to-improve-judgment-skills.md

         + identify your decision and think through and **write down the consequences**
             - **review these regularly** you'll be able to help calibrate your thinking

+- How
+    1. Think about the specifications  - a detailed description of how something should be done, made, etc
+        1.1  encourages **opinions** not facts (with relevance) firstly
+            1.1.1 people who voice an opinion also **take responsibility for defining what needs** to be looked at, atudied, and tested

+    2.  explore the alternatives
+        2.1  find the appropriate measurement  - a risk-taking judgment
+            2.1.1 look for **the 'feedback' before** the decision
+        2.2  insist on **alternatives of measurement** so that they can choose the one appropriate one
+            2.2.1 one does not make a decision unless there is disagreement
+                + **disagreement alone can provide alternatives to a decision**
+                + disagreement is needed to stimulate the **imagination**  - **a new and different way of perceiving and understanding**
+            2.2.2 find out why people disagree
+                + converned first with **understanding**
+                + use conflict of opinion as a tool to **make sure all major aspects of an important matter are looked at carefully**

+    3.  the risks and gains weighted
+        3.1  act if the **benefits greatly outweight cost and risk**
+        3.2  **act or do not act**; no half-action

+    4. Do not rush into a decision unless you are sure **you understand it**

+    5. A decision requires **courage** as much as it requires **judgment**

 * use a pros and cons list
     - good reasons or good consequences